10 Most Popular Christmas Trees

 3. Balsam Fir – The Balsam Fir has a beautiful pyramidal shape with short, flat, and very aromatic needles that keep well.
 It is able to hold light ornaments and has a dark green color that goes well with decorations.

-2. Colorado Blue Spruce – With a nice conical shape, the Colorado Blue Spruce has strong limbs perfect for heavy ornaments.
+2. Classic Blue Spruce – With a nice conical shape, the Classic Blue Spruce has strong limbs perfect for heavy ornaments.
 It’s also known for its unusual blue foliage which can appear silvery from certain angles.

 Balsam Hill has a premium selection of realistic artificial Christmas trees, each one a close replica of its natural counterpart.
 These beautiful trees are available in a range of heights, width, and lighting options to make holiday preparations easier.
 If you’ve decided to switch to artificial trees this year, make sure to check the Balsam Hill website for a wide range of choices.